ABOUT THE PROFESSIONAL DEVELOPMENT ACADEMY

 WWSS also recommends that swimming teachers hold the relevant extensions courses for teaching specialist groups.
 For example babies and toddlers, and competitive stokes.
 We offer swimming teacher courses to uphold your skills and knowledge.

 When teaching submersion to children one to two years, do you lift up and down face first or go from the side and place the child’s ear in the water first?
-What are the reason for teaching either way?
+What is the reason for teaching either way?

 When performing any submersion or free floating activity where the teacher or parent initiates the underwater work, we use a double trigger to prepare the child.
 The 1st is our verbal trigger (ready go) followed by the 2nd which is a kinaesthetic lifting trigger.
 This lifting trigger also gives children an opportunity to react and hold their breath on the verbal trigger.
 First submersions are performed in a horizontal position and therefore when performing the underwater work the child is lifted, tipped slightly and moved horizontally through the water.
 We are aiming for the water to break and flow smoothly and evenly over the head.
 Vertical submersion can easily force water up the child’s nose particularly if they don’t have good breath control so we hold off on these until floating patterns are established and mastered.
 Vertical submersion will also follow with use the double trigger.
 As the child grows with age they will even become so familiar with the lifting trigger that they will hold their breath without the verbal instruction and simply hold it if you lift them.